edwardrousseau/evchargercarboncredits/_pages/howitworks.md

 ---

-# How to Earn Money from Your EV Charger: A Guide to Canada’s Clean Fuel Regulations

 In Canada, your electric vehicle (EV) charger is no longer just an appliance—it is a carbon credit generator.
 Under the federal **Clean Fuel Regulations (CFR)**, every kilowatt-hour (kWh) of electricity you put into a vehicle has value.